ie-safebank/safebank-fe/docs/data-flow-diagram.md

 The diagram demonstrates how data moves through the system while maintaining clarity and simplicity.

 ---

 ## **1. Users' Interactions**
 ### 👤 **1.1 User Registration**
 - **Process**: Users initiate the registration process.
 - **Validation**: Submitted data undergoes a validation process to ensure accuracy and completeness.
-- **Outcome**: Successful validation results in account creation and storage of user data.
+- **Outcome**: Successful validation results in account creation, storing user data, and updating accounts data to link new accounts to users.

 ### 🔐 **1.2 User Login**
 - **Process**: Users input their credentials to log in.